cloudmesh-community/book/chapters/os/ubuntu-usb-osx.md

 Please report your experience and we update this page based on your feedback.

-## Ubuntu on a USB stick for OSX via GUI
+## Ubuntu on a USB stick for macOS via GUI

-An alternative to the Command Line solution to create an USB stick with bootable Ubuntu on is to use the OSX GUI.
+An alternative to the Command Line solution to create an USB stick with bootable Ubuntu on is to use the macOS GUI.
 This method is more complex than the command line solution.
 In addition as we are learning about cloud computing in this book, it is of advantage to learn how to do this from commandline as the replication of the approach via commandline is